AreaMatsushima Bay

 Photo by Engkarat Techapanurak

-The vibrant ornamentation on the mausoleum reflect the ambitions of an era that had come to a close.
-A generation earlier, the Sendai domain had sent an emissary to Rome to open up trade with Europe.
-They returned to Japan with artifacts including a painting of a European rose.
-Close inspection of the patterns on the mausoleum’s interior show familiar European symbols including crosses, hearts and spades, and a replica of the rose painting.
-As the national government began to ban Christianity and close Japan to the world, Sendai’s nascent international trade could not continue.
+The vibrant ornamentation on the mausoleum reflects the ambitions of an era that had come to a close.
+A generation earlier, the Sendai Domain had sent an emissary to Rome to open up trade with Europe.
+They returned to Japan with artifacts, including a painting of a European rose.
+Close inspection of the patterns on the mausoleum's interior show familiar European symbols including crosses, hearts and spades, and a replica of the rose painting.
+As the national government began to ban Christianity and close Japan to the world, Sendai's nascent international trade could not continue.
 The mausoleum doors with foreign imagery were closed, and the contents kept secret for centuries.
-Today, in honor of this unique history, Entsuin has a western rose garden.
+Today, in honor of this unique history, Entsuin has a Western rose garden.
+The rose garden is at its best in early summer (usually late May to mid-June), while in autumn crowds flock to the temple for the annual autumn leaves light-up event.

 Entsuin is my favorite place in Matsushima.
 I enjoy the tranquil beauty of its traditional Japanese garden with its moss and picturesque pond.
 Its beauty changes with the seasons; fresh green in spring, flowers in summer, stunning colors in fall, and if you are lucky, a dusting of snow in winter.